 PenNav Pro delivers a premium indoor navigation experience using beacon infrastructure installed throughout a facility.
 Users receive real-time, turn-by-turn directions on their mobile devices across multi-floor, multi-building environments.
 Designed for hospitals, airports, universities, and enterprise campuses where continuous real-time positioning is required.

-• Real-time position tracking as users move through the facility
+- Real-time position tracking as users move through the facility

-• Multi-floor navigation with elevator and stairwell guidance
+- Multi-floor navigation with elevator and stairwell guidance

-• Points of interest directory and search
+- Points of interest directory and search

-• SDK for integration with existing mobile applications
+- SDK for integration with existing mobile applications

-• Analytics on navigation usage, popular destinations, and user flows
+- Analytics on navigation usage, popular destinations, and user flows

 PenNav Q — QR Code Wayfinding

 PenNav Q is Penguin’s instant-access wayfinding solution and the most cost-effective indoor navigation deployment model available.
-Users scan a QR code posted anywhere in the facility; their phone’s browser instantly opens an interactive map with directions — no app, no login, no hardware investment beyond printed codes.
+Users scan a QR code posted anywhere in the facility — their phone’s browser instantly opens an interactive map with directions.
+No app, no login, no hardware investment beyond printed codes.

-• Instant QR-to-directions, no app installation required
+- Instant QR-to-directions, no app installation required

-• Works on any smartphone browser
+- Works on any smartphone browser

-• Virtual kiosk and digital signage integration
+- Virtual kiosk and digital signage integration

-• Fast, low-cost deployment — no beacon hardware required
+- Fast, low-cost deployment — no beacon hardware required

-• Visitor movement insights and destination analytics
+- Visitor movement insights and destination analytics

-PenTrack— RTLS Asset Tracking & Operational Intelligence
+PenTrack — RTLS Asset Tracking and Operational Intelligence

 Asset Tracking